IlyaOlkhovsky/BI_Project_1/README.md

  - [SAMtools](http://www.htslib.org/)
  - [VarScan](http://dkoboldt.github.io/varscan/)
 ## Usage
-The input data for our tool consists of one file in `.fna` format with a reference genome and two files in `.fastq` format with sequencing data (reads in forward and reverse direction).
+The input data for our tool consists of a single file in `.fna` format with a reference genome and two files in `.fastq` format with sequencing data (reads in forward and reverse direction).
 It is assumed that the sequenced data is obtained with [ILLUMINA](https://www.illumina.com/).
 Our tool is used as follows:
 ```
  python3 main.py [-h] [--trimmomatic TRIMMOMATIC] [--varscan VARSCAN]
  --ref_genome REF_GENOME --reads_forward READS_FORWARD --reads_reverse READS_REVERSE